apmoore1/max-llm-book/book/src/step_13.md

 For each position in the sequence, the model outputs a score for every possible next token.
 These logits are converted to probabilities using softmax, enabling next-token prediction.

 The LM head bridges continuous representations to discrete vocabulary predictions.
 Without it, the transformer would output meaningless vectors.
 At 768 × 50,257 = 38.6M parameters, it represents about 33% of GPT-2's 117M total parameters.
+This makes it the single largest component in the model, even larger than all 12 transformer blocks combined.

 ## Understanding the language model head